 Paying for credit counseling may seem like adding insult to injury when trying to get out of consumer debt.
 However, it could be the best way to spend your money.
-Since the counseling can provide you with budgeting help, a debt management plan and education, the cost of credit counseling is well worth it.
+Since the counseling can provide you with budgeting help, a debt management plan and education, the cost of credit counseling are well worth it.
 But how much will you be paying?

 What Is the Cost of Credit Counseling?